TechShieldOlamide/ndpr-compliance-toolkit/data-breach-notification-template.md

 Dear Sir/Madam,

-In accordance with the Nigeria Data Protection Regulation (NDPR) 2019 and the Nigeria Data Protection Act 2023, we are hereby notifying NITDA of a personal data breach affecting our organisation.
+In accordance with the Nigeria Data Protection Act (NDPA) 2023, we are hereby notifying the NDPC of a personal data breach affecting our organisation.

 **1. Organisation Details**